geudde/attic-chest/pages/13.reference/01.porden/docs.md

 But still distinguish 'd from the vulgar dead;
 In fleecy clouds the gentle spirit fled.*

-To stop the tide of fate now Chrysos stood ;
+To stop the tide of fate now Chrysos stood;
 And first the bold Pyrophoros subdued,
 And next Pyrosthenes, tho' great in fight,
-And brave Thermanticos confest his might ;
+And brave Thermanticos confest his might;
 His arm Chliaros and Thermotes felt, 680

 On Phlogos next a mighty stroke he dealt,